Don't dismiss them as 'crackpots': Who are Canada's yellow vest protesters? | CBC News

 Muddled message

 Immigration is not the only issue on the yellow vest agenda.
-A manifesto making the rounds online lists "illegal immigration" as just one of many concerns: carbon tax, pipelines, dependence on foreign oil, electoral reform, transfer payments, freedom of speech and freedom of the press, and sovereignty over immigration policies.
+A manifesto making the rounds online lists "illegal immigration" as just one of many concerns: carbon tax, pipelines, dependence on foreign oil, electoral reform, transfer payments, freedom of speech, freedom of the press, and sovereignty over immigration policies.

 Meanwhile, a different group of Western Canadians has been bringing a pro-pipeline message to the streets.
 Groups like Rally 4 Resources and Canada Action have held rallies in communities across Alberta, calling for an end to Bill C-48 and changes to Bill C-69, which they say makes it more difficult to get pipelines built in Canada.